Biden’s first 100 days: Where he stands on key promises

 According to data collected by Burbio, a school-tracking site, as of April 18 62% of schools offered in-person learning every day.
 It’s unclear what percentage of those schools are elementary schools.

-— Push for passage of $1.9 trillion COVID-19 relief legislative package announced last week.
+— Push for passage of $1.9 trillion COVID-19 relief legislative package.

 Done; the bill passed in March.